 During the program, students will apply classroom knowledge and benefit from hands-on field experiences.
-Students will complete a sequentially planned series of field experiences in diverse settings and meet cluster requirements of the program.
+Students will complete a sequentially planned series of field experiences in diverse settings and meet grade-band cluster requirements of the program.
 If students are currently on a provisional license, they can complete this item in their own classroom.
 View program requirements to learn more.
 Field experiences are coordinated through the Office of Field Placement.

 Expand your knowledge

 Through program curriculum, students will gain knowledge in: